rockcarver/frodo-lib/.github/README.md

 For those who want to contribute or are just curious about the build process.

-- Make sure you have Node.js v14 or newer and npm.
+- Make sure you have Node.js v16 or newer (v18 or v19 preferred) and npm.
 - Clone this repo
   ```console
   git clone https://github.com/rockcarver/frodo-lib.git